pacmansu/practical-python/Notes/02_Working_with_data/03_Formatting.md

 >>>
 ```

-Full documentation on the formatting codes used f-strings can be found
+Full documentation on the formatting codes used in f-strings can be found
 [here](https://docs.python.org/3/library/string.html#format-specification-mini-language).
 Formatting
 is also sometimes performed using the `%` operator of strings.